-Parameter Information returned

-stat Status of the printer.

-Stat Information about print jobs.

-info Information about the paper tray, output tray and printer language.

-prnlog Record of the last 10 jobs printed.

-syslog Record of messages about the network interface board.
+Parameter Information returned stat Status of the printer.
+Information about print jobs. info Information about the paper tray, output tray and printer language. prnlog Record of the last 10 jobs printed. syslog Record of messages about the network interface board.

-- □ Leave the user name and password blank, and then press the [RETURN] ([ENTER]) key. - ☐ "-" indicates standard output.
+- For details about the user name and password, consult your administrator. - "-" indicates standard output.
 Display will be displayed on screen if standard output has not been specified.